 Stretch of water of 35 km in a straight line between Donaghadee and Portpatrick.

-Here is some data from the North (Irish) Channel Weather to help you.
+Here is some other data from the North (Irish) Channel Weather.

 North (Irish) Channel Swim Temperature